 Checkinatwork construction

 The government decided that the best way to track social dumping and fraud at worksites is via an electronic attendance recording system.
 With the help of the Checkinatwork (CIAW) system, the contractor can declare all persons carrying out construction works.
 This is done by ensuring that these persons ‘check in’ via the system before they arrive at the workplace, i.e. before entering the worksite.
 The system records who is present, at what time and at which location.
-The requirement applies to worksites with a total cost of at least 800,000 euros (excluding VAT).
-From 1 January 2016 onwards, this amount has been reduced to 500,000 euros and further changes are expected to be announced.
+The obligation applied until 1 January 2016 for yards with a total cost of at least 800.000 euros (excl.
+VAT).
+This amount was subsequently reduced to 500.000 euros and further changes will be announced.

 Who must be checked in?